 Apart from announcing two new smartphones, and the global availability of the Nokia 6, HMD took the wraps off the new, reimagined Nokia 3310.
 For starters, let’s just say it’s colorful.

-It’s colorful like the Nokia Lumia series for Windows Mobile, but also colorful enough that the new 3310 looks and feels like a plastic toy.
-It’s bulky but incredibly light; it’s compact, rounded, and feels cheap — but it doesn’t feel fragile.
+It’s colorful like the Nokia Lumia series for Windows Mobile, to the point that the new 3310 looks and feels like a plastic toy.
+It’s bulky but incredibly light.
+It’s also compact, rounded, and feels cheap but not fragile.

 You’ll have to remember how to type with the T9 predictive texting technology, and how to navigate without a touchscreen.
 But hey, you can play the iconic Snake game!